Follow the latest news about Transforming Vermont Technical College

 The final versions of the Charter documents were uploaded to this site in January.
 Charter Team leads have recruited volunteers to collaborate on the implementation of each charter moving forward.
 Importantly, the college has transitioned from its 2018-2023 Strategic Plan to this transformation work as its strategic planning process.
 The continuity between the 2018-2023 document and project charters is linear, with direct association of the earlier objectives found throughout the charters.

 Understanding the organization of transformation processes.

 This website is dedicated to the Vermont Tech-specific transformation efforts.
 But those efforts are not happening in vacuum, but rather an ecosystem of concurrent processes led by various stakeholders.
-To better understand how they relate to each other, here is a short list of each committee or taskforce and their area of responsibility in desending order of authority:
+To better understand how they relate to each other, here is an organizational chart (PDF) and a short list of each committee or taskforce and their area of responsibility in desending order of authority: